ZaelonD/Pattern_Recognition_Systems/README.md

 ### 1.1.
 INITIAL DATA

-Let there be a training set of letters "B" and "Z", given in Capture 1.
+Let there be a training set of letters "Б" and "З", given in Picture 1.1.1.
 Each object is represented as an 8×8 black and white image.

 <div align="center">